Skip to content

 Top Programs

 The fields Pacific College of Health and Science awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Pacific College of Health and Science's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Pacific College of Health and Science's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 As a private institution in New York, New York, Pacific College of Health and Science enrolls students across a range of programs.
-The school reports a graduation rate of roughly 65%.
+The graduation rate is roughly 65%.

-Ten years out, alumni of Pacific College of Health and Science report median earnings of $26,209; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Pacific College of Health and Science report median earnings of $26,209, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools